Fluid Power Safety Alert

 This flow-chart shows the proliferation of hazardous information, which is found primarily in service, repair, and troubleshooting documentation:

 We are also going to demonstrate the reality and severity of the problem by taking excerpts from a troubleshooting booklet written by a well-know publisher of fluid power textbooks.
+Their fluid power safety recommendations are entirely inaccurate and it is dangerous to take their advice.

 We traced the information from its origin in Dallas, Texas, to a technical college in Vancouver, British Columbia, Canada.
 It then made its way into the service handbook of a coil-tubing machine manufacturer in Houston, Texas.
 It is given to literally hundreds of trainees yearly, as a reference manual by a national hydraulic training company.